YanyuQiuluo/IntelgenceWeb_COMP6504_ZeroBugTeam.js/README.md

-This repository copied from gitlab, the contributers history is not as accaurate as the insights shown.
+This repository copied from gitlab, the team members is not as shown as insights.
 Original paths: https://git.shefcompsci.org.uk/acv21yz/project6504.git